kiwilan/unplugin-svg-transformer/README.md

 [![tests][tests-src]][tests-href]
 [![codecov][codecov-src]][codecov-href]

+> **Warning**
+>
+> EXPERIMENTAL: This project is still in early development, and may face breaking changes in the future.

-EXPERIMENTAL.
-Import easily your SVG with Vite.
+Import easily your SVG.
+Powered by [unplugin](https://github.com/unjs/unplugin).

 ## Features